Cranberry Curd Tart – garnished with raspberries and pistachios- A unique holiday treat with bright, gorgeous Christmas colors!

 For the curd

 Rinse the cranberries.
-Add them along with orange juice, and zest into a saucepan on medium heat.
+Add them along with sugar, orange juice, and zest into a saucepan on medium heat.
 Simmer until cranberries pop; about 10-12 minutes.
 Transfer cooked cranberry mixture to a mesh strainer and press liquid into a bowl.
 Tip - The liquid is what your tart will be made of so sure to press as much out as you can!

 Add butter to warm cranberry liquid, and whisk until well combined.